 *We have EFTPOS available at both our Studios and will gladly take payments via Credit Card and Debit Card.
 Unfortunately we can not accept American Express.

 YOU MUST BE 18+ years old to get a tattoo.
+This is a state law and is non negotiable.

 All tattoos require a $165 deposit.
 NO EXCEPTIONS.